nickrod/world-city-database/README.md

 I am assuming MySQL is your database, first start by creating the 'cities' database and importing the city_tables.sql file:

 ```
+# create the database

 mysql> CREATE DATABASE cities;

+# import the tables

 $ mysql -u myuser -p'mypass' cities < city_tables.sql
 ```